 Instead, a solar hydrogen process would replicate the process for traditional reforming of natural gas but substitute bio-methane from municipal wastewater or agricultural crop residue as the chemical feedstock instead of methane from natural gas, and substitute heat at 800°C from a Concentrated Solar Thermal (CST) reactor, instead of heat from the combustion of natural gas.

-This method, that piggybacks on already commercial methane-reforming technology, builds on research already done at Australia’s scientific research agency the Commonwealth Scientific and Industrial Research Organization (CSIRO).
+This new solar method for splitting hydrogen now being developed in Australia piggybacks on already commercial methane-reforming technology, building on earlier research at Australia’s scientific research agency the Commonwealth Scientific and Industrial Research Organization (CSIRO).

 “What we need to do now is to move to using a biomass as the source instead, so it’s green hydrogen.
 And then, anaerobic digestion; production of gas from wastewater or sewage or landfill or abattoirs and piggeries is also pretty well known by the biomass industry.
 So you’ve got two technologies that are both reasonably well demonstrated, plus our well-researched solar reactor.
 And then if that CH4 will now come from biomass; the solar reactor is not going to know it’s not from natural gas.”